andreiajlfortuna/membrane_permeability/README.md

 ### Ligand parametrization
 - **Geometry optimization:** B3LYP/6-311G(d,p) (Gaussian 09).
-- **Charges:** RESP charges fitted to ESP calculated at HF/6-31G(d) (6-311G(d) for iodine, with an MK radius of 2.3 Å).
-- **Force field:** GAFF for the remaining parameters.
-- **Halogen anisotropy:** σ-hole emulated with an extra point (EP) of charge, placed at a distance R<sub>min</sub> from the halogen along the C–X axis (180°) and implemented as a GROMACS type 2 virtual site.
+- **Charges:** RESP charges fitted to ESP calculated at HF/6-31G(d) (6-311G(d) for iodine, with an MK radius of 2.3 Å).  σ-hole emulated with an extra point (EP) of charge, placed at a distance R<sub>min</sub> from the halogen along the C–X axis (180°) and implemented as a GROMACS type 2 virtual site.
 A "no EP" set of RESP charges is also computed for comparison.
+- **Force field:** GAFF
-- **Multiconformational RESP** for molecules where an intramolecular HB changes the σ-hole (furosemide, metolazone).
+- **Multiconformational RESP** for molecules where an intramolecular HB with the halogen can occur and changes the σ-hole (furosemide, metolazone).

 ### Simulations (GROMACS 2021.2)
 - **System:** one solute in a POPC bilayer (128 lipids, 5652 TIP3P waters), Lipid14 force field, 310 K.
-- **Equilibration:** energy minimization (steepest descent), then three NVT steps with decreasing restraints.
+- **Minimization and Equilibration:** energy minimization (steepest descent), then three NVT steps with decreasing restraints.
 - **Unbiased MD:** 5 independent replicates of 250 ns (NPT; v-rescale thermostat, semi-isotropic Berendsen barostat, PME, P-LINCS, 2 fs time step).
 - **Steered MD:** solute pulled from the aqueous phase to the bilayer center to generate the starting configurations.
 - **Umbrella sampling:** 19 windows spaced 2 Å apart (0–36 Å from the bilayer center), 3 replicates of 150 ns per window (first 50 ns discarded).